 Lazarus Island together with Seringat Island was primed for development in 2000 which saw a sand bank formed between the two islands.
 However, the grand plans for developing the islands into a themed destination with high-end housing never took off.

 Nature Walks and Spots on Lazarus Island

 Along the path, look out for the sea poison trees with its gorgeous pom-pom flowers with white and pink petals and fruits looking like a neatly wrapped gift.
 The fruit pulp was commonly used by fishermen to stun fish!
-These trees lined the path to the beach.
-So look out for the beach on the right, which requires a 10-minute walk inland.

 The Best Beach in Singapore

-Lazarus Island – Highly Underrated Island Getaway
+Lazarus Island – An Island Getaway

 If you are all ready for a picturesque beach getaway, Lazarus Island may be calling you.
 Bring a trolley of water, picnic food, mat, sunhat, ball and scooters for the children and you are ready to recharge with lots of sun, sea and nature!